Point of Sale

-The growth of food halls has exploded in recent years, with research suggesting the market will triple in size by the end of 2020.
+The growth of food halls has exploded in recent years, with research suggesting the market will grow to $71.68 billion by 2026.
 Get ready for more food halls, coming to a city near you.

 The big question: How do you get involved in one?